sandstreamdev/std/object/entries.md

 ## Questions

 - How to get entries of an object?
-- How to get an array of key value pairs of an object?
+- How to get an array of key-value pairs of an object?